 In most cases, leaking fluids are corrected easily and inexpensively – if you pay attention.
 On the other hand, unnoticed fluid leaks can lead to high ticket repairs.
 For example, leaking transmission fluid could be due to a worn seal that is easy to replace.
 If you wait too long, a full transmission overhaul can run you up to $4,000 or more.

 Pay attention to any moisture on the ground where you park, and have a mechanic take a look right away.

 A rough running engine, especially when first starting, might mean a head gasket failure.
 High mileage vehicles are especially prone to this breakdown which might cost over $1,000 to repair.
 Regular maintenance is a good way to avoid this problem, as is avoiding engine overheating.

 If you notice your engine oil looks milky, it could be coolant leaking into the oil system.
 Sweet smelling exhaust smoke is a telltale sign as well.
 If these symptoms develop, it might be too late to avoid a big repair bill.

 A combustion engine car battery is not expensive to replace, but a hybrid vehicle battery can cost you over $4,000.
 In general, hybrid batteries are meant to last for many years, but there are ways to take better care of them.

 Stay faithful to the recommended maintenance schedule.
 Various mechanical issues might strain the battery more than necessary.
 If you keep your hybrid fine tuned overall, it protects the battery as well.
 Also, do your best to keep the battery charged between 40-80%.
 While full discharge or full charge won’t do irreparable damage, hybrid batteries tend to last longer when maintained in this range.

-Cover unexpected car repairs with an extended auto warranty.
+Cover unexpected car repairs with an extended vehicle protection plan.
 Get a free quote from CARCHEX now.